dvajs/dva/docs/guide/source-code-explore.md

 So dva is really a very thin layer of packaging.

 Dva-core mainly solves the problem of model, including state management, asynchronous loading of data, and implementation of subscription-publishing mode, which can be used as a data layer elsewhere (see 2.0 update is indeed the author's intention).
 The management of the genre is still redux, the solution for asynchronous loading is saga.
-Of course, everything is written in index.js and package.json .
+Of course, everything is written in `index.js` and `package.json`.

-## Views and data (below)
+## Views and Data (Below)

 There are many ways to deal with React's model layer.
 For example, state management does not have to use Redux, or you can use Mobx (writes will have a more MVX framework); asynchronous data streams may not use redux-saga, redux-thunk or The redux-promise solution is also available (although saga is currently relatively more elegant).